The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 The best macro split for fat loss doesn’t exist.
 Plain and simple.
 Dividing your calories into specific percentages won’t miraculously speed up weight loss.

 But the truth is, fat loss is simple but damn hard to make happen.
-And don’t let anyone tell you different.
+And don’t let anyone tell you differently.